jtbennett/create-ts-project/README.md

 ├── .eslintignore
 ├── .eslintrc.js
 ├── .gitignore
+├── README.md
-└── README.md
+└── yarn.lock
 ```

-Just standard config files for TypeScript, jest, eslint and git; a GitHub Action to build on each push to master; and some config for VS Code.
+Primarily, the files are standard config files for TypeScript, jest, eslint and git.
+There is also a GitHub Action to build on each push to master; and some config for VS Code.

 Your code will go in the `packages` directory.

+See [Configuration](./docs/configuration.md) for more info on how each of the tools is configured.

 ## Getting started with `tsp`

-The `ts-project-scripts` CLI, or `tsp` was installed as a devDependency when you ran the create command above.
+The `ts-project-scripts` CLI, or `tsp`, was installed as a devDependency when you ran the create command above.

 `tsp` is used to add packages, which is really just copying a template into the `packages` folder.
 More importantly, it is used to manage references (dependencies) between packages.
 It uses yarn workspaces and TypeScript project references, and it does all the work updating the various config files, so you don't have to.